 - The Board of Visitors to the Stanford Law School regularly provides input to the dean on curricular reforms and the degree to which SLS graduates are adequately prepared for a variety of careers.
 Members of the Board of Visitors are employers and practitioners in legal, business, and public service sectors.

-- The Stanford Teacher Education Program (STEP) in the Graduate School of Education is characterized by continuous and deep engagement with practitioner and employer partners.
-STEP develops collaborative partnerships through purposeful and substantive dialogue between STEP, schools, and school districts where teacher candidates engage in field experiences.
-Preparing teachers is the joint work of the university and the schools at which candidates complete their field placement.
-Indeed, the quality of the outcomes of the teacher preparation programs is related to the strength of this joint work.
-Throughout the year, there are regular opportunities, both formal and informal, for teachers and administrators at school sites to provide feedback to the STEP program.
+- The Stanford Teacher Education Program (STEP) in the Graduate School of Education engages with practitioner and employer partners through purposeful dialogue between STEP, schools, and school districts where teacher candidates are placed.
+Preparing teachers is the joint work of the university and these schools.
+There are regular opportunities for teachers and administrators at school sites to provide feedback to the STEP program.
 Additionally, Stanford has established close relationships with particular partner schools and the San Francisco Unified School District.
-Stakeholders from partner schools provide program feedback during school site meetings, Dine and Discuss evenings, and frequent interactions during site visits.
+Stakeholders from partner schools provide program feedback during school site meetings and frequent interactions during site visits.